 Kincora's dominate position between and on strike from the two existing copper mines in the Southern Gobi is within only several hundred kilometers from the border with China, the largest consumer of copper in the world.
 The region is sparsely populated, generally flat open desert, enjoys existing and rapidly improving infrastructure, is not at altitude and is within trucking distance to China.
 This is a favorable location for exploration and mine development, with some of the most competitive drilling rates globally.
+Indeed, in 2019 construction activities commenced for a new railway that will pass within 50km of our license porfolio in the Southern Gobi and provide connectivity to China.

-In 2018, our portfolio covers 7 existing licenses for 791km in the Southern Gobi, with a new exploration license located Darkhan-Uul province secured directly from the State under tender in Apr'19 covering 377km.
+Our portfolio covers 7 existing licenses for 791km in the Southern Gobi, with a new exploration license located Darkhan-Uul province secured directly from the State under tender in Apr'19 covering 377km.

-It is a strategic landholding in terms of scale and location, being the dominant position within the prospective Southern Gobi Devonian copper belt that offers the highest potential for further Tier 1 discoveries.
+This is a strategic landholding in terms of scale and location, being the dominant position within the prospective Southern Gobi Devonian copper belt that offers the highest potential for further Tier 1 discoveries.
 Existing large incumbents are actively expanding portfolio and/or ramping up exploration within this belt.
-New entrants are also revisiting the belts potential following Stage 2 approvals of Oyu Tolgoi development, the IMF lead US\$5.5 billion total external financial package for the Government of Mongolia and improving commodity prices, particularly given the favorable outlook for copper.
+New entrants are also revisiting the belts potential following Stage 2 approvals of Oyu Tolgoi development, the IMF lead US\$5.5 billion total external financial package for the Government of Mongolia, Mongolia's "third neighbor policy", China's "one belt, one road" strategy and improving commodity prices, particularly given the favorable outlook for copper.

-The Devonian copper belts' existing copper mines include two large-scale greenfield copper construction projects.
+The Southern Gobi Devonian copper belts' existing copper mines include two large-scale greenfield copper construction projects.
 At Oyu Tolgoi invested capital to date is over US\$10 billion with Stage 1 open pit production (since 2012) and target production of up to 160,000t/day via Stage 2 underground development, with a further US\$5.5 billion available from the existing project financing facility.
 Oyu Tolgoi ("OT") is owned by Rio Tinto, Turquoise Hill Resources ("TRQ") minority shareholders and the Government of Mongolia ("GoM").
-According to SailingStone Capital's Apr'19 open letter, being a long term and current 12% shareholder in TRQ, "the project's (Oyu Tolgoi) sovereign risk profile has improved significantly over the last three years with the introduction of project finance and supportive commentary from Mongolian government officials".
+According to SailingStone Capital's Apr'19 open letter, being a long term and current c.10% shareholder in TRQ, "the project's (Oyu Tolgoi) sovereign risk profile has improved significantly over the last three years with the introduction of project finance and supportive commentary from Mongolian government officials".